33 BEST Places to Visit in BC (British Columbia)

 Located in Clearwater, Wells Gray Provincial Park is nicknamed Canada’s Waterfall Park due to the 41 BC waterfalls within its borders, including the spectacular 141-meter-tall Helmcken Falls.

 Lakes, snow-capped mountain peaks, sprawling meadows, canyons and many wildlife species are some of the sights you’ll enjoy as you explore this huge wilderness area.
-While you’re there, enjoy hiking, kayaking, canoeing, horseback riding, river rafting, fishing, and exploring the abandoned Ray Farm.
+While you’re there, enjoy hiking, kayaking, canoeing, horseback riding, river rafting, fishing, and exploring the abandoned Ray Farm Trail.

-Squamish is an amazing mix of history, culture and outdoor adventure and one of the best places to visit in BC.
-With many trails and a location close to mountains, ocean and rivers, you’ll have plenty of opportunities to go hiking, biking, climbing, kayaking and river rafting in this small BC town.
+Squamish is an amazing mix of history, culture and outdoor adventure and one of BC’s best places to visit.
+With many trails and a location close to mountains, ocean and rivers, you’ll have plenty of opportunities to go hiking, biking, climbing, kayaking and river rafting in this small BC city.

-At the Malahat Skywalk, you’ll have the opportunity to climb to a 600-meter walkway that overlooks the treetops, mountains and fjords and out over the Cowichan Valley, Finlayson Arm, Saanich Peninsula, the Gulf Islands and to the state of Washington.
-You can also go out onto the Adventure Net for a feeling of being suspended over the forest.
+At the Malahat Skywalk, you’ll have the opportunity to climb to a 600-meter walkway that overlooks the treetops, mountains, and fjords and out over the Cowichan Valley, Finlayson Arm, Saanich Peninsula, the Gulf Islands, and the state of Washington.
+You can also go out onto the Adventure Net to feel suspended over the forest.

-You’ve likely heard stories of the Wild West during the Gold Rush Days, and at Barkerville, you can experience what it was like in those times with a stroll through this restored town that’s now a National Historic Site.
+You’ve likely heard stories of the Wild West during the Gold Rush Days, and in the small town of Barkerville, you can experience what it was like in those times with a stroll through this restored town that’s now a National Historic Site.

 It’s the biggest living-history museum in Western North America, but it was once the main center during the Cariboo Gold Rush.
 It looks much like it did back then and through research, each of the 125 buildings was refurbished to be just as they were.